csci-49900-01-spring-2019/project-queri/README.md

 ## Conclusion

 For the web application, we have struggled with using Angular 7.
 Angular 7 had a huge learning curve that our group had to learn through.
 With the huge learning curve of Angular 7, we struggled with many things to develop our web application such as creating a custom username for users.
+For this android application, we encountered some issues but some of us had experience in making an android application before and was familar with the tools we were using.
+So we did not encountered as much issues with the android application.
 We also learned how to work with a group as many of us did not ever code in a group before.
 We learned that time management is very important in a group and that communication is key to success in a group.

 ## Authors